twse/bobsgame-fonts/Pixel Sans.md

 ### Game Boy Advance
 * 4V4 Arashi Get the Goal
-* Bakuten Shoot Beyblade - Gekitou!
-Saikyou Blader
+* Bakuten Shoot Beyblade - Gekitō!
+Saikyō Blader
 * Black Matrix Zero
 * Captain Tsubasa: Eikō no Kiseki
 * Castlevania: Aria of Sorrow – Some glyphs are modified.
 In the European version, the font starts at 50A16D in 8×14.
 The font is encoded according to code page 1252 (Windows Latin-1), but omitting many non-essential Windows characters.